 Nitroglycerin | Angina pain | 0.4 mg sublingual every 3-5 minutes | 1 metered spray bottle (0.4 mg) |

-Diphenhydramine | Allergic reactions | 1 mg/kg IM/IV; max 50 mg (See table 2 for dosage by age) | 50 mg/ml vials and 1 box 25 mg tablets |
+Diphenhydramine | Allergic reactions | 1 mg/kg IM/IV; max 50 mg (Refer to dosage by age in table 2) | 50 mg/ml vials and 1 box 25 mg tablets |

 Albuterol/salbutamol | Asthmatic bronchospasm | 2 puffs; repeat as needed | Metered dose inhaler 2.5 mg/3ml nebulized solution |